-Allergy Services in Palm Harbor, FL
+Allergy Testing in Palm Harbor, FL

 The initial step in the treatment of an allergy is an accurate diagnosis by an allergist or immunologist.
 It involves deciding whether the patient's symptoms are caused by an allergy and, if so, determining what triggers the allergy as accurately as possible.
 The resulting diagnosis will target the appropriate treatment or clinical intervention to allow avoidance of the allergic trigger which will help to eliminate or minimize symptoms.